hectellian/obsidianvault/Performance.md

 - This machine needs a power of about 20MW to run

 When doing huge calculations for big simulations we need huge performances.
 The machines that can do those calculations are called **HPC** : High Performance Calculation

-#### Performance in Computer Networks

-#todo: mathematical/probabilities bits and errors